awsdocs/amazon-aurora-user-guide/doc_source/aurora-pitr.md

 Restored DB clusters are automatically associated with the default DB cluster and DB parameter groups\.
 However, you can apply custom parameter groups by specifying them during a restore\.

-Amazon RDS uploads transaction logs for DB clusters to Amazon S3 continuously\.
+Amazon Aurora uploads log records for DB clusters to Amazon S3 continuously\.
 To see the latest restorable time for a DB cluster, use the AWS CLI [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) command and look at the value returned in the `LatestRestorableTime` field for the DB cluster\.

 You can restore to any point in time within your backup retention period\.
 To see the earliest restorable time for a DB cluster, use the AWS CLI [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) command and look at the value returned in the `EarliestRestorableTime` field for the DB cluster\.